phtnnz/astro/README.md

 Setting --date implies --last, --subdir implies --ready, add an extra --ready or --last to override this behavior.

+If upload to "zip dir" fails, the already archived data will be kept in "tmp dir".
+The script will retry the upload on the next run, if the original data still exists.
+Orphaned archives can be re-uploaded by creating an empty target directory in "data dir" and specifying the correct date with --date.

 Config file: nina-zip-config.json